FamilySearch GEDCOM 7.0

 What is GEDCOM?

-The word GEDCOM is an acronym for GEnealogical Data Communication.
-GEDCOM is also the name of a computer program created by The Church of Jesus Christ of Latter-day Saints as the specifications of a file standard used for exchanging genealogical data between different desktop genealogical family tree software programs and websites.
-The original GEDCOM Standard program was released in 1984 and the last update to the standard was Version 5.5 in 1996.
-An incremental upgrade to 5.5.1 was released in 2019.
-The GEDCOM Standard has become a de facto specification and file standard for exchanging genealogical data between different genealogy desktop software programs and websites.
+GEDCOM is an acronym for Genealogical Data Communication.
+GEDCOM was created by The Church of Jesus Christ of Latter-day Saints as the specification for exchanging genealogical data between different genealogical software products.
+The original GEDCOM specification was released in 1984, and the last full update to the standard was version 5.5 in 1996.
+An incremental upgrade to 5.5.1 was released in 1999.
+FamilySearch GEDCOM 7.0 was released in 2021 and is the most recent update to the GEDCOM specification.

-If a desktop program or website has adopted the GEDCOM program standard, users of the desktop program or website can download their family tree data to a standard GEDCOM file that can then be uploaded to another program or website that recognizes the GEDCOM Standard.
-Hundreds of website and desktop applications support the reading and writing of GEDCOM files.
-Individuals who use desktop programs and websites that implement the GEDCOM Standard can share all or portions of their data for collaboration, reports, charts, special analysis, and other innovative purposes.
+When a software company adopts the FamilySearch GEDCOM specifications for their product, users can download their family tree data to a FamilySearch GEDCOM file that can then be uploaded to another company’s software product that recognizes FamilySearch GEDCOM.
+Hundreds of software products support reading and writing FamilySearch GEDCOM files, which may be comprised of websites, computers, or mobile apps.
+Individuals who use software products that implement FamilySearch GEDCOM file import and export can share all or portions of their data for collaboration, reports, charts, special analysis, and other innovative purposes.

-The GEDCOM Standard file format allows users to build, preserve, collaborate, import and export their data with different applications while maintaining control of the original copy of their data.
-GEDCOM is still relevant for personal private backup of family tree information.
-The “ged” file extension is the standard used as a suffix to indicate the file has been formatted using the GEDCOM data specification.
+The FamilySearch GEDCOM file format allows users to build, preserve, collaborate, import, and export their data with different applications while maintaining control of the original copy of their data.
+All versions of GEDCOM remain relevant today for personal, private backup of family tree information.
+The “.ged” file extension is the standard used as a suffix to indicate that the file has been formatted using any GEDCOM specification.